 George MacDonald was more than a rival, he was a mentor to Lewis Carrol (Charles Dodgson) and inspired many other writers of fantasy.
 He was a Scottish writer and Minister who also wrote books on theology and sermons.
 Today he is remembered as a pioneer of fantasy writing with books such as Phantastes, Lilith and At the Back of the North Wind.

 However, I want to recommend three books he wrote which are more suitable for children: The Light Princess, The Princess and the Goblin and The Princess and Curdie.
 They are still in print although first published almost 150 years ago.
-The latter two are fine fairy-tale cum adventure tales but my favourite is the first with its totally original and amusing idea of a princess who is so lacking in gravity (a pun as gravity can also mean seriousness) that she has to be tied down in case she floats away.
+The latter two are fine fairy-tale come adventure tales but my favourite is the first with its totally original and amusing idea of a princess who is so lacking in gravity (a pun as gravity can also mean seriousness) that she has to be tied down in case she floats away.

 This book is out of copyright so I can show you a sample.